microsoft/MixedRealityToolkit-Unity/Documentation/README_MRTKStandardShader.md

 ## Example scenes

-You can find the shader material examples in the **MaterialGallery** scene under:
-[MixedRealityToolkit.Examples/Demos/StandardShader/Scenes/](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/StandardShader/Scenes) All materials in this scene are using the MRTK/Standard shader.
+You can find the shader material examples in the **MaterialGallery** scene under `MRTK/Examples/Demos/StandardShader/Scenes/`.
+All materials in this scene are using the MRTK/Standard shader.

 ![Material Gallery](../Documentation/Images/MRTKStandardShader/MRTK_MaterialGallery.jpg)

-You can find a comparison scene to compare and test the MRTK/Standard shader against the Unity/Standard shader example in the **StandardMaterialComparison** scene under: [MixedRealityToolkit.Examples/Demos/StandardShader/Scenes/](https://github.com/microsoft/MixedRealityToolkit-Unity/tree/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/StandardShader/Scenes)
+You can find a comparison scene to compare and test the MRTK/Standard shader against the Unity/Standard shader example in the **StandardMaterialComparison** scene under `MRTK/Examples/Demos/StandardShader/Scenes/`.

 ![Material Comparison](../Documentation/Images/MRTKStandardShader/MRTK_StandardMaterialComparison.gif)